-For a limited time, eligible patients can purchase a second pair of custom orthotics for just $320 within 90 days of their initial fitting appointment.
+For a limited time, eligible patients can purchase an additional second pair of custom orthotics for just $310 + fitting appointment within 90 days of receiving their SMS offer.
 This offer provides a cost-effective way to ensure you have the support and comfort you need across multiple pairs of shoes—whether for work, exercise, or everyday wear.
-Having a second pair also helps reduce wear and tear, extend the life of your orthotics, and eliminate the hassle of constantly switching them between shoes.
+Having an additional pair also helps reduce wear and tear, extend the life of your orthotics, and eliminate the hassle of constantly switching them between shoes.

-A second pair of custom orthotics offers added convenience, comfort, and longevity for your foot health.
-Instead of constantly switching your orthotics between shoes, having an extra pair ensures consistent support across different footwear—whether it’s for work, exercise, or casual wear.
-The second pair can be different to the original pair of orthotics to suit the intended shoes to be worn.
+An additional pair of custom orthotics offers added convenience, comfort, and longevity for your foot health.
+Instead of constantly switching your orthotics between shoes, having an additional pair ensures consistent support across different footwear—whether it’s for work, exercise, or casual wear.
+The additional pair can be different to the original pair of orthotics to suit the intended shoes to be worn.
 This is especially beneficial for patients with active lifestyles, physically demanding jobs, or specific footwear needs (such as running shoes, dress shoes, or safety boots).

 Take advantage of this limited-time offer to support your mobility, comfort, and overall well-being every step of the way!